dotnet/csharpstandard/standard/classes.md

 -  The overridden base method is not a sealed method.
 -  There is an identity conversion between the return type of the overridden base method and the override method.
 -  The override declaration and the overridden base method have the same declared accessibility.
 In other words, an override declaration cannot change the accessibility of the virtual method.
 However, if the overridden base method is protected internal and it is declared in a different assembly than the assembly containing the override declaration then the override declaration's declared accessibility shall be protected.
--  The override declaration does not specify type-parameter-constraints-clauses.
+-  The override declaration does not specify any *type_parameter_constraints_clause*s.
 Instead, the constraints are inherited from the overridden base method.
 Constraints that are type parameters in the overridden method may be replaced by type arguments in the inherited constraint.
 This can lead to constraints that are not valid when explicitly specified, such as value types or sealed types.

 > *Example*: The following demonstrates how the overriding rules work for generic classes:
 > ```csharp